Exploring Lijiang: A Timeless Tourist Gem in China

 Mu's Palace in Lijiang China

-The park has a few nice pavilions and walking trails that circle around a small lake.
+Black Dragon Pool Park has a few nice pavilions and walking trails that circle around a small lake.
 The park also offers an incredibly iconic view of Jade Dragon Snow Mountain towering behind a Chinese bridge and pavilion.
-Okay, well, maybe this offer is weather dependent.
-Clouds hid the mountain when we were there.
-But it was still a very nice park.
+Okay, so maybe there’s a pretty good chance you won’t get the view.
+Lijiang can be very cloudy.
+We couldn’t see the mountain at all when were were there.
+However, it was still a very nice park.

 But I Heard it was Terrible…